 Compared to lattice-based solvers, our framework allows modelling hints that are incorrect with positive probability.
 Further, we require fewer approximate hints or may even solve for the secret key for cases in which lattice-based approaches could not achieve a sufficient reduction in computational hardness.
-For example, we may fully recover an ML-KEM768 secret key from leakage that occurs in practice for which previous work requires running BKZ with blocksize $\beta \approx 300$.
-In addition, our framework covers various types of leakage, e.g., with non-normal noise distributions or hints on Hamming weights (HWs); it applies generically and is not limited to a specific leakage model or (type of) implementation.
+For example, we may fully recover an ML-KEM768 secret key from leakage that occurs in practice for which previous work requires running BKZ with $\beta \approx 300$.
+In addition, our framework covers various new types of leakage, e.g., with non-uniform noise distributions or hints on Hamming weights (HWs).